 It is official.
 No longer is it just Europe and North America that need high potassium foods and less sodium.
 It is a worldwide problem.

 Recently the World Health Organization (W.H.O.) came out with their recommendations for potassium and sodium consumption.
-They recommend getting at least 3510 mg of potassium and less than 2000 mg of sodium daily.
-These goals should be reached with low sodium foods and high potassium foods rather than supplements and medications.
-The W.H.O. reports reference the scientific articles that their recommendation is based on and include some nice tables.
+To summarize, they recommend getting at least 3510 mg of potassium and less than 2000 mg of sodium daily.
+These goals should be reached with low sodium foods and high potassium foods, rather than supplements and medications.
+Additionally, the W.H.O. reports reference the scientific articles that their recommendation is based on, and include some nice tables.

 Changes In Worldwide Nutrition